This post will teach you how to create and fund a Bitcoin account (wallet) in Nigeria.

 However, to begin trading these two pairs, you must first fund your NGN wallet using the P2P platform.

-Bonus 2: How to Create and Fund a Bitcoin Account in Nigeria on Quidax.
+Bonus 2: How to Create and Fund a Bitcoin Account in Nigeria on OKX.

-I will be walking you through how to create a Bitcoin wallet on Quidax.
+I will be walking you through how to create a Bitcoin wallet on OKX.

 Step 1: Sign Up

 - Depending on your preferred option, enter your mobile number or email address and set a password to register.
 Then hit “Sign up”

 - Enter the code sent to your email or mobile number